amaitou/1337/Cursus/README.md

 # Cursus

 42’s `curriculum` is the result of long years of continuous, never stopping improvement.
-As of today, the `curriculum` features a corpus of more than 100 project of various difficulty that covers many aspects of computer science (Security, Web Dev .. so on).
+As of today, the `curriculum` features a corpus of more than 100 projects of various difficulty that covers many aspects of computer science (Security, Web Dev .. so on).
 The `curriculum` is designed to last 3 to 3.5 years and often features 2 internships.

 The `curriculum` at 42 starts with the core `curriculum`.
 This experience sets the base for fundamental skills, both human and technical.
-Following each student’s personal pace, it lasts a maximum of 20 months and lets students learn `C programming` and `object oriented programming using C++`, `computer graphics`, `develop simple software using classic algorithms`, `discover access to the file system`, and l`earn management of the UNIX process`.
+Following each student’s personal pace, it lasts a maximum of 20 months and lets students learn `C programming` and `object-oriented programming using C++`, `and computer graphics`, `develop simple software using classic algorithms`, `discover access to the file system`, and l`earn management of the UNIX process`.
 It also includes basics of `web development`, network architecture as well as `system administration`.

 ---